-In August 2016, the Company raised \$2.5 million which included \$1.25 million in flow-through funds.
-These flow-through proceeds will allow the Company to advance the exploration on its mineral properties with the focus on the Brabant-Mackenzie project (the "Project") and more specifically on the resource expansion at the high-grade Brabant-McKenzie zinc-copper-silver deposit (the "Deposit") in north-central Saskatchewan.
+In December 2017, the Company raised \$3.84 million which included \$2.33 million in flow-through funds.
+These flow-through proceeds will allow the Company to further advance the exploration on its mineral properties with the focus on the Brabant-Mackenzie project (the "Project") and more specifically on the resource expansion at the high-grade Brabant-McKenzie zinc-copper-silver deposit (the "Deposit") in north-central Saskatchewan as well as testing the numerous newly identified exploration targets.